 Defense attorney Joel Bacher is fully licensed in New York and New Jersey, as well as federal courts, and has over 40 years of experience as a litigator.
 We provide free initial consultations, evening appointments and a 24/7 call center.
 When you need it most, put our extensive trial experience in your corner.

 For domestic violence defense in Wayne, Paterson, Passaic County and all of New Jersey, contact The Law Offices of Joel M. Bacher for a free consultation.
-Telephone 877-217-6903 or click to send an email.
+Call 877-217-6903 or send an email inquiry.
 All consultations and written correspondences will be kept strictly confidential.